jhunschejones/pcloud_api/README.md

 Pcloud::File.find(1)
 Pcloud::File.find_by(path: "/images/jack_the_cat.jpg")
 # NOTE: `find_by` can also be used with :id, though this will take precedence
-# over :path so just pick one or the other
+# over :path so pick only one or the other

 # Check if a file exists by :id
 Pcloud::File.exists?(1)